Table of contents

 Predictive maintenance

 The predictive maintenance goal is to predict when a failure will occur, based on the data obtained from the condition monitoring system.
 When engineers are alerted that a problem is developing, they can take steps to move the affected system out of a critical position while maintenance is performed.
-When the problem is resolved they move it back seamlessly afterward.
-So Predictive maintenance can not exist without Condition Monitoring.
+When the issue is resolved, they move it back seamlessly afterward.
+Therefore, predictive maintenance can not exist without Condition Monitoring.

 Condition-based maintenance (CBM)

-Condition-based maintenance (CBM) is a maintenance strategy that monitors the actual condition of an asset to deciding what maintenance needs to be done.
-CBM dictates that maintenance should only be performed when certain indicators show signs of decreasing performance or upcoming failure.
+Condition-based maintenance (CBM) is a maintenance strategy that monitors the actual condition of an asset to determine the necessary maintenance.
+CBM dictates that maintenance should only be performed when specific indicators show signs of decreasing performance or upcoming failure.

 What is machine condition monitoring?